Last updated on 2026-03-12

 The Food and Nutrition Management program offers several unique experiences that enhance learning and professional development:

-- Field Experience: A five-week unpaid full-time field experience in the health-care foodservice industry, taking place at the end of the fourth semester.
+- Field Experience: A five-week unpaid full-time field experience in health-care foodservice settings, such as hospitals and long-term care facilities.

 Career Options